Quick Answer

 Build your evidence pack now, not in filing week.
 Keep contracts, invoices, payment confirmations, and work logs mapped to each sheet line, then save short draft memos for judgment calls with the exact question you need answered.
 Keep those memos short and dated so you can see what changed and why.

-No reliable yes-or-no answer is supported by this source set.
-These materials do not establish Panama tax-law outcomes, so treat any tax-free claim as unverified until you confirm current Panama rules against your facts.
+No reliable yes-or-no answer applies as a blanket rule.
+Treat any tax-free claim as unverified until you confirm current Panama rules against your facts.
 If pricing or cash planning depends on the answer, verify before invoicing.

-This source set does not support a final resident-versus-non-resident conclusion for Panama.
+A final resident-versus-non-resident conclusion for Panama depends on your specific facts.
 Treat residency status and income source as facts to document, not assumptions from summaries.
 If your facts are mixed, escalate before filing.

 Do not assume automatic exemption from these materials.
 The excerpts here do not provide an Article 694 interpretation or a complete Panama source test.
 For any material income line, keep a written classification memo and get local review.